 On the 9th-11th of September, the second Urban Lab was carried out at Refshaleøen, Copenhagen (DK).
 The topic of this Lab was “visioning”, in which the focus was on preparing the local project partners to work with the cultural planning methods.

 More than 40 participants from countries of the Baltic Sea Region participated with the aim of a common vision, sharing ideas and updates from their projects.
-They inspired each other in making more creative, liveable, and self-sustaining places in the cities.
+The participants inspired one another in making more creative, liveable, and self-sustaining places in the cities.

 This Urban lab was hosted by Københavns Internationale Teater / Metropolis.

-The vision is to transform the challenged city areas into places of anchorage, possibility, connection, networking, self-realisation and inspiration.
+The vision was to transform the challenged city areas into places of anchorage, possibility, connection, networking, self-realisation and inspiration.

 By using techniques of urban cultural planning to ensure the projects’ implementation.